I-League: Defending champions Gokulam Kerala wary of Kenkre threat | www.lokmattimes.com

 I-League: Defending champions Gokulam Kerala wary of Kenkre threat

-Defending champions Gokulam Kerala FC will take on newly-promoted Kenkre FC on Saturday here at the Kalyani Stadium.
+Kolkata, March 11 Defending champions Gokulam Kerala FC will meet newly-promoted Kenkre FC in an I-League encounter at ...

-Defending champions Gokulam Kerala FC will take on newly-promoted Kenkre FC on Saturday here at the Kalyani Stadium.
+Kolkata, March 11 Defending champions Gokulam Kerala FC will meet newly-promoted Kenkre FC in an I-League encounter at the Kalyani Stadium, here on Friday.

+Gokulam Kerala came into this match on the back of a grand 5-1 victory over Real Kashmir led by braces from the strike duo of Luka Majcen and Jourdain Fletcher.

 "We want to keep winning.
 Mohammedan have already won all their games.
 So it's important for us to maintain continuity," the Italian added.